cprobbie/RefactorTask/README.md

 ## The Problem

-This is a API service which is required to manage products for users.
+This is an API service which is required to manage products for users.

 The original code has the following major issues: